yarocruz/minesweeper/README.md

       }
 }
 ```

+You can find the full code for the game [here](https://github.com/kubowania/minesweeper/tree/master).

 It took me some time to understand that this is checking the 8 squares that sorround a square to count the bombs and place the numbers.
 But after careful study if found that all those number comparisons aren't necessary in the if's.